PeterKneale/modular_monolith_saas/readme.md

 - :x: Users can reject invitations
 - :v: Users can create projects within organisations
 - :v: Users can operate within an projects's context
+- :question: Should organisations and projects be moved to their own modules?
+- :question: Should invitiations be moved out to its own module too?

 ### Translations Module